Xachaeus/Personal-Portfolio/WinPi64/README.txt

 emulator could run successfully and could even use the host machine's internet connection, which was paramount to the functioning of my file transfer program.

+The source code for the transfer program can be found on the project repository; the release contains a pre-compiled executable of the program (made with PyInstaller) for ease of use.
+The executable source code is slightly different in that it encodes the source code of the original into a base64 string and then calls exec() on the decoded string; this is to prevent issues with anti-virus software blocking the download (which likely happens due to the code making SFTP connections).

 My file transfer program, written in Python, uses the SFTP suite of tools to transfer files to and from the virtual machine while it is